What is Kawasaki disease?

 Atypical or incomplete cases of Kawasaki disease, in which patients have fever and fewer than 4 of the 5 cardinal features, are now diagnosed more commonly.
 In these children, the diagnosis may be supported by findings on an early 2-dimensional echocardiography (heart ultrasound) to detect coronary artery disease or other signs of acute heart disease.

-Illnesses that might present with some of the features of Kawasaki disease include scarlet fever, staphylococcal scalded skin syndrome, measles and other viral exanthems (viral rashes), systemic onset juvenile arthritis (juvenile rheumatoid arthritis or Stills disease) and drug reactions (morbilliform eruption, drug hypersensitivity syndrome and Stevens Johnson syndrome / toxic epidermal necrolysis)
+Illnesses that might present with some of the features of Kawasaki disease include scarlet fever, staphylococcal scalded skin syndrome, measles, COVID-19, and other viral exanthems (viral rashes), systemic onset juvenile arthritis (juvenile rheumatoid arthritis or Stills disease) and drug reactions (morbilliform eruption, drug hypersensitivity syndrome and Stevens Johnson syndrome / toxic epidermal necrolysis)

 What is the treatment of Kawasaki disease?